General Advice Sheets

-PA106 – Reading List for Early Years High Learning Potential Children
+PA106 – Reading List for Early Years Children with High Learning Potential

-PA107 – Reading List for Key Stage 1 High Learning Potential Children
+PA107 – Reading List for Key Stage 1 Children with High Learning Potential

 This advice sheet comprises a list of some materials suitable for confident Key Stage 1 readers who are ready to move on.
 The materials are listed in ascending order of difficulty.
 There is also a list of reading material for high learning potential Key Stage 2 readers, as well as a list of comic books suitable for younger readers, available.

-PA108 – Reading List for Key Stage 2 High Learning Potential Children
+PA108 – Reading List for Key Stage 2 Children with High Learning Potential